hexbatch/apple-core/v1/docs/layers/b-user-layers/admin-base.md

 * Does maintenance on the tokens used by the outer layers
 * Reviews stuck jobs, and can terminate them
 * User operations: freeze, delete
-* Token operations and sets: change their ownership
-* Contracts: can change terms of a contract
-* Moderators: sets up and manages

 Admins will do stuff, logged in as other users, when the core api is executed.